+Table 15: Dissemination strategy of IP-protected results

 Spill-over in FID phases

 The key motivation driving the formation of the EOC is to create a market of manufacturers of open-RAN network components and sub-components.
 Cooperation with suppliers within the EOC and knowledge sharing is fully intended and not limited to the FID phase, but also includes the earlier project phases (see Sec.
 1.2.3).